-- The Company's CSR initiatives are tocused around three broad areas viz: - (a) Village Development Project with a thrust on promoting education, health & nutrition, agriculture methods & means of livelihood, water & sanitation, community development; - (b) Develop skill building through vocation training at Endurance Centre of Vocational Empowerment; and - Support in the running of Sevak Trust Balwadi. (c)
+- 5. List of activities in which expenditure has been incurred: The Company's CSR initiatives are focused around three broad areas viz: - (a) Village Development Project with a thrust on promoting education, health & nutrition, agriculture methods & means of livelihood, water & sanitation, community development; - (b) Develop skill building through vocation training at Endurance Centre of Vocational Empowerment; and - (c) Support in the running of Sevak Trust Balwadi.